Residents ServicesCommunity Home Page

 Refrigerators contain Freon and other chemicals which require special handling as well.
 CR&R will collect these items from your curbside for a nominal charge. and other disposal needs.
 To arrange a curbside pick-up for E-waste or a refrigerator, please contact the office located closest to you.

 Items that cannot fit in your automated containers, such as a chair or a couch, are considered “bulky items.”
 A bulky item is an object that can be handled by a two-person crew and may include washers, dryers, sofas or other large materials.
-To make arrangements for a bulky item pick-up on your regular waste collection day please contact the office located closest to you 24 hours prior to collection day.
+To make arrangements for a bulky item pick-up on your regular waste collection day please contact the office located closest to you.

 CR&R makes it easy to request special services in your area.
 Please contact the office located closest to you with details about your special needs.
 A service representative will then contact you with more information about the appropriate resources.
 Whether it’s collection, containers, recycling or other services, CR&R is here to help.